CDLUC3/opensearch-tutorial/docs/kibana.md

 # Explore Kibana

 ## Purpose
 Install the sample data files provided with OpenSearch Dashboards.

-Navigate the Examples.
+Navigate the Examples that illustrate a full-featured custom dashboard configuration.
 ## Run the scenario

 If running locally...